aater0/Active-Directory/README.md

 - DNS & DHCP
 - PowerShell

-## What I Learned
-- How to install and configure an AD environment from scratch
-- The importance of organizational units and group policies
-- How to manage and automate tasks using PowerShell
-- Security best practices for an enterprise environment

 ## Step 1: Setting Up the Domain Controller in Azure

 ### 1. Create a Resource Group